 MODULE TEN Writing an OUTLINE of your script.
 In this module you will learn to write an outline of your story in an exciting narrative form.
 This essential blueprint, is the first step in getting producers and actors interested in your screenplay.

 Michéle Rowe is a scriptwriter who has worked primarily as a head writer and story originator for television and film.
-Projects Michéle has originated, written or directed have been nominated for or won various awards, including an Oscar documentary and International Emmy nomination.
+Projects Michéle has originated, written or directed have been nominated for or won various awards, including an Oscar documentary and an International Emmy nomination.
 At present she works as a script editor, teaches screenwriting and is completing her third novel for Penguin.
 She has a Master’s Degree in Creative Writing from the University of Cape Town.

 With Michéle and Richard’s many decades of professional writing, film industry and teaching experience you’ll be in very capable hands.